MAST382: Introduction to Ocean Sciences

 Introduction to Climate Change and Climate Variability

-Human-induced climate change is one of the overriding environmental issues of our time.
-It has crucial implications for economy, health, safety, and other dimensions.
-To better appreciate its importance and mitigate its impacts, we need to understand the basic underlying science.
-This introductory course will present observations showing the ever-changing climate from early earth to present and lay down the fundamental principles of climate science.
-These principles include the global energy balance, atmospheric and oceanic circulations, as well as other related areas of the physical, chemical and biological sciences.
-After mastering the basic principles, we will examine the various natural climate variability and anthropogenic climate change, as well as some of the plausible consequences.
-We will also discuss the basics of global climate models, the major tool to understand and predict climate change and climate variability.
+This introductory graduate-level course presents observations showing the ever-changing climate from early earth to present and lays down the fundamental principles of climate science.
+These principles include the global energy balance, atmospheric and oceanic circulations, as well as other related areas of the physical, chemical, and biological sciences.
+We also examine various natural climate variability and anthropogenic climate change, as well as some of the probable consequences.
 By completing this course, the students are expected to have a general idea of the current status of climate science and know what the open questions are.
-This course also provides an opportunity to synthesize the knowledge that the students have learned from the core courses.
-The class will mainly consist of lectures and discussions of related materials.

 Geophysical Fluid Dynamics